 Community members who have received messages about fistula and treatment availability

 Counties in Kenya where women suffering from fistula have been treated

 Flagship hospital: Gynocare Women’s and Fistula Hospital in Eldoret, Kenya built as part of the programme

-By 2020, ACTION ON FISTULA™ wants to help more than 4,500 women to access fistula treatment by…**
+By 2020, ACTION ON FISTULA™ will help more women to access fistula treatment by...**

 Extending the treatment network to up to eight treatment centres